kevinhbhimani/EH-Drift/README.md

 9. **Data Collection**: Generates signals on the GPU using parallel reduction techniques and stores them at iterations defined in the config file.
 Snapshots of charge densities at specific time steps can be recorded for creating GIFs of charge cloud movements.

 ## Configuration
 The configuration file is required for setting up `ehdrift` simulations.
 It allows users to define a wide range of parameters including detector geometry, electric field characteristics, simulation settings, and file paths.
 The file uses a key-value format, with each line representing a distinct parameter and its corresponding value.
 Comments can be included using the `#` symbol.
 Example configuration files are provided to guide users in accurately setting up their simulations.
 Refer to these examples for a comprehensive understanding of how to customize your simulation environment.
+In config file, the home directory is the location where the waveforms will be saved, and scratch directory is location where the density snapshots will be saved.

 ## Hardware Requirements